EXPOSED: The Ghost Train Fire on Australian TV: The Case of the Luna Park Fire

 What is the series about?

 EXPOSED: The Ghost Train Fire is an in-depth three-part documentary series that follows award-winning journalist Caro Meldrum-Hanna in her quest for the truth about one of Australia's most tragic and controversial criminal cases.
 The series focuses on the fire at the Ghost Train attraction in Sydney's iconic Luna Park on June 9, 1979.
-In the second episode of the series, the spotlight specifically turns to the technical investigations and the many discrepancies found in the official reports from that time.
+In the second episode of the series, the focus specifically turns to the technical investigations and the many discrepancies found in the official reports from that time.
 Through interviews with the original investigators and new forensic analyses, the series attempts to answer the question of whether the fire was an accident or a cold-blooded crime.

 The real case